arayabrain/multiagent-bmi-webui-collab/README.md

     - Click the "Connect to eye tracker" button on the browser.
       The red frame should move according to the position of your gaze.
 3. EEG
-    - If you have the device
+    - If you have the device, start measuring and LSL streaming.
-        (not implemented)
     - If you don't have the device, run the mock EEG command ZMQ publisher:
         ```bash
         python app/devices/eeg.py  # mock